-The county budgets $1,135,000 to be available annually for ADA improvement projects.
-This amount is subject to change based on future revenues, leadership priorities and other factors.
-Approximately $100,000 will be set aside for citizen requests in case of an immediate need.
+The county budgets $1,135,000 annually for ADA improvement projects.
+This amount is subject to change based on future revenues, leadership priorities, Council approval, and other factors.
+About $100,000 will be set aside for citizen requests in case of an immediate need.
 This program will not include the expansion of the sidewalk network.

 Estimated cost and available funding

-A project to improve accessibility and sidewalk connectivity is currently under design.
-Construction is expected in Summer 2020.
-The work will include removing and reconstructing non-compliant curb ramps and sidewalks and adding new curb ramps where missing.
-This project will be funded by a Washington State Transportation Improvement Board (TIB) Complete Streets Grant and County Road Funds.
+Gem Heights Drive East between 176th Street East and 168th Street East A project to improve access and sidewalk connectivity was completed.
+The work included rebuilding non-compliant curb ramps and sidewalks, and adding new curb ramps where missing.
+This project was funded by a Washington State Transportation Improvement Board (TIB) Complete Streets Grant and County Road Funds.

-The project included removing and reconstructing non-compliant curb ramps to improve accessibility.
+177th Street East and 180th Street East west of 38th Avenue East The project involved removing and rebuilding non-compliant curb ramps to improve access.
 This project was funded with County Road Funds.